martakarass/runstats/README.md

 ### Performance

-<span style="color:red">NOTE: this performance results part has been
-outdated since Nov 5, 2019 code improvements.
-Yet to be updated before pushing to CRAN.</span>

 We use `rbenchmark` to measure elapsed time of `RunningCov` execution, for different lengths of time-series `x` and fixed length of the shorter pattern `y`.